top of page

 And, Of Course, a Little Fun

 The day wasn’t all work and no play.
-When asked what was Corey’s favorite memories he said: when Tom took him for a spin in his Redeye Hellcat Challenger, a 900-horsepower dream car for a young car enthusiast.
+When asked what his favorite memory was, Corey said it was when Tom took him for a spin in his Redeye Hellcat Challenger, a 900-horsepower dream car for a young car enthusiast.

 “It felt like I was in a spaceship!”
 Corey said.

 “I probably got more out of it than he did,” Tom said.
-“It was just exciting to see that look in his face”
+“It was just exciting to see that look in his face.
+That's a thing you can't buy.”

 Building Bold Futures

-We know that relationships change lives and that includes the relationships youth form with caring adults like Tom even after their initial year of mentoring ends.
-Opportunities like the I Believe Program give youth a chance to dream bigger, explore their passions, and take concrete steps toward building the future they deserve.
+We know that relationships change lives.
+Bolder Options starts with a strong 1:1 mentor but keeps introducing young people to more caring adults like Tom as they progress in our programs.
+Opportunities like the I Believe & I Achieve program give young people a space to dream bigger, explore their passions, and take concrete steps toward building the BOLD future they deserve.

 Twin Cities Office